Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

-A [[5.
-Mechanics/Spells/Detect Magic.md\|detect magic]] spell reveals that the thighbone radiates an aura of evocation magic.
+A detect magic spell reveals that the thighbone radiates an aura of evocation magic.
 See appendix C for more information on [[5.
 Mechanics/Items/Saint Markovias Thighbone (COS).md\|Saint Markovia's thighbone]].

 #### Crypt 7